This is a repost from NuAge Experts Rockstar Joe Sterne’s blog

 - Here are some that are outside the immediate area:

 - Stickers!
 If you have some, bring them to share/trade.

 - Peter Shankman travels a ton and has some great travel tips to make your life better.
 I use his M&M trick on flights all the time.

 - Remember to have fun!
 It’s easy to get FOMO at Dreamforce.

 - If you want to visit the Google/Apple company stores on the Peninsula, remember they are usually only open 9-5 M-F.

-- If you are planning to stay the weekend, we also have recommendations of places to visit nearby.
-Let us know in the comments.
+- If you are planning to stay the weekend, I also have recommendations of places to visit nearby.
+Let me know in the comments.